line charts for analytics

 Fixed Price

 Also known as a lump-sum contract, fixed price billing is based on a detailed estimate that gives a total cost for the entire project.
 It can also be considered in two types: fixed-price hard bid and fixed-price negotiated.
 A hard bid essentially says, “No matter what, we’re building it for this amount of money.”
 As a result, the risk is heavily on the contractor rather than the owner.
-If there are any overruns because of changed site conditions or input costs, that falls on the contractor.
+If there are any overruns because of changed site conditions or input costs, it falls on the contractor.
 A negotiated lump sum, on the other hand, might allow for some contingencies and unforeseen events.

 Billing a fixed-price contract often happens on a percentage-of-completion basis with retainage withheld.